grinnell-cs/csc151-images/_eboards/eboard10-1.md

 * Topics: See [the list of learning objectives](../las/).
 * **If you already have credit for a topic, such as decomposition, do not do the LA on the SoLA.**
+* The sample LA will not be graded.

 Q&A
 ---